konstructio/kubefirst/docs/common/metaphor.md

 # Metaphor

-A **Metaphor** is a suite of demo microservice applications to demonstrate how an application can be integrated into the Kubefirst platform following best practices.
+**Metaphor** is a suite of demo microservice applications to demonstrate how an application can be integrated into the Kubefirst platform following best practices.
 The demo applications consists of a **Metaphor frontend**, **Metaphor Go API**, and **Metaphor NodeJS API**.

-The following table shows what will be installed based with your installation selection:
+The following table shows what will be installed based with your selection:

 |Application|AWS + Github|AWS + Gitlab|Local + Github|
 |:--|:--|:--|:--|